scaleshift-scores/scaleshift_conversion_scripts/README.md

 # ScaleShift: Alternative Musical Notation Conversion Scripts

-Welcome to **ScaleShift**, a platform that bridges traditional musical notation with cutting-edge alternative notation systems.
+Welcome to [**ScaleShift**](http://scaleshift.app), a platform that bridges traditional musical notation with cutting-edge alternative notation systems.
 Our mission is to make music more accessible, intuitive, and visually comprehensible by providing tools to convert between traditional musical notation and various alternative musical notation systems.

-ScaleShift enables musicians, composers, educators, and music enthusiasts to explore and utilize alternative musical notations.
+ScaleShift enables musicians, composers, educators, and music enthusiasts to explore and utilise alternative musical notations.
 Whether you're looking to experiment with chromatic notation systems, explore isomorphic layouts, or teach music theory through visual innovation, ScaleShift provides the conversion tools you need.

 ## 🎼 Alternative Notation Scripts

 This repository contains LilyPond files (`.ly`) that implement various alternative musical notation systems.
 Each file provides a complete implementation that can be used to render musical scores in the corresponding notation.

-Each file is implemented in our public platform [ScaleShift](http://scaleshift.app) where anyone can use it to convert their musical scores.
+Each file is implemented in our public platform [ScaleShift](http://scaleshift.app), where anyone can use it to convert their musical scores.

 ### - **Clairnote** (`clairnote.ly`)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Clairnote SN was proposed originally by Paul Morris on 2018.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Clairnote SN was proposed originally by Paul Morris in 2018.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal as well as extensive documentation and software can be found on the main website of the notation:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal, as well as extensive documentation and software, can be found on the main website of the notation:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Official Website**](http://clairnote.org)